Scotland: What decisions face Steve Clarke in final Euro 2024 squad selection?

 Starting with the goalkeepers, Clarke named four in his initial squad with No 1 Angus Gunn and Zander Clark expected to travel but what will happen to Craig Gordon and Liam Kelly?

-Clarke has suggested all four could travel but if one is to miss out, the decision will come down to experience or game-time.
+It is expected one will miss out, so the decision will come down to experience or game-time.
 Kelly featured in every league match for Motherwell but has just one cap for the national team.
 Gordon, however, has 74 caps to his name and at 41 years old, would bring experience, but has only played seven games since suffering a double-leg break in December 2022.

-In front of the 'keepers, the likes of Jack Hendry, Ryan Porteous, Scott McKenna, Andy Robertson, Greg Taylor and Kieran Tierney will be in the squad, as will Grant Hanley who is back after fitness concerns plus Ross McCrorie and Anthony Ralston who are Clarke's right-back options after injuries.
+In front of the 'keepers, Jack Hendry, Ryan Porteous, Scott McKenna, Andy Robertson, Greg Taylor, Kieran Tierney and Liam Cooper will be in the squad, as will Grant Hanley who is back after fitness concerns plus Ross McCrorie and Anthony Ralston who are Clarke's right-back options after injuries.

-However, Liam Cooper came off in the win over Gibraltar as a precaution and will want to prove he is ok to travel, while John Souttar has also had his own fitness and injury issues of late and missed that friendly.
+However, what will happen to John Souttar?
+The defender missed Rangers' last three games of the season and did not feature in the friendly against Gibraltar.
+With seven centre-backs in the squad - one may miss out.

 Again Clarke will know the vast majority of his midfielders who will travel - including the likes of Ryan Christie, Billy Gilmour, Kenny McLean, John McGinn, Callum McGregor and Scott McTominay.

 But what will happen to Stuart Armstrong and Ryan Jack?
-Armstrong - who has not played due to injury since mid-April - is back training but is he fit enough?
-And the same question could be asked of Jack who came on for 17 minutes on Monday having last played in March.
+Armstrong - who has not played due to injury since mid-April - should return to training next week but is he fit enough?
+And the same question could be asked of Jack who came on for 17 minutes on Monday, having last played in March.

-With Dykes out, Che Adams and Lawrence Shankland give Clarke two options and James Forrest will provide width too.
-However, question marks surround Ben Doak after the uncapped Liverpool forward didn't feature in the squad to face Gibraltar and has not played competitively since December.
+With Dykes and uncapped Liverpool youngster Doak out, Che Adams and Lawrence Shankland give Clarke two options and James Forrest will provide width in the final squad.

-While Clarke insists there is no like-for-like replacement for Dykes - could uncapped Tommy Conway be called up?
-Clarke said any additions to his provisional group would come from the under-21 side and the Bristol City striker has done his hopes no harm by scoring against Turkey for the U21s, while Scotland struggled past Gibraltar.
+However, could the uncapped Tommy Conway also be heading to Germany?
+Clarke promoted the Bristol City striker from the U21 side - just 24 hours after he scored against Turkey - while Scotland struggled past Gibraltar.

+The day before Scotland's squad needs to be finalised, Clarke also added in Lewis Morgan who has impressed in the MLS - scoring nine goals for New York Red Bulls this season.

 Scotland have history kicking off tournaments, having been drawn to face Brazil in the opener at World Cup 1998, a game they narrowly lost 2-1 to a second-half Tom Boyd own goal.